Woolgoolga, New South Wales: Notable shipwreck

-As well as those there is another being constructed next to the First Sikh Temple.

 Curryfest

 Curryfest is the largest single gathering for the Woolgoolga community.
 It is an annual celebration of Woolgoolga's Punjabi heritage.
 Inaugurated in 2006 (with the help of local celebrity Jack Thompson and the Woolgoolga and Northern Beaches Chamber of Commerce), it is a celebration of the culture of the local Sikh community and is sponsored by the Regional Australian Bank.
 In 2009 it became incorporated into its own identity.
 It still uses the name and backing of the Chamber of Commerce but now partially pays for the event itself, including through the introduction of a two-dollar entry fee in 2009.
 Approximately 180 stalls are set up with around 16,000 attendants.

 Background

 Woolgoolga is home to Australia's largest Sikh/Punjabi population and has two Gurdwaras (temples).
 The festival seeks to promote culture and business interests from this demographic in Australia.
 It was used as a case study for how event management has changed in the 21st century.